Khalil Fong: Illness and death

 Fong was reportedly diagnosed with pneumothorax since 2010, and struggled with it over the years.
 Fong died peacefully on 21 February 2025, (Note: Some press outlets speculated that he had died in Dali, Yunnan, or in the surrounding region, where his body was cremated.) at the age of 41 from an unspecified illness that affected him over the previous five years.
 A private funeral had been held and he was cremated and ashes scattered in Dali on 1 March 2025.
 His label FU MUSIC announced his death on 1 March 2025 through Facebook and Weibo.
 Fong left behind words of inspiration as follows for fans to embrace life’s challenges and hold on to their dreams.

 “Time waits for no one.
 As we age, we come to understand more deeply the duality of time – its reality and its illusion.
 Life presents us with countless twists and challenges, yet I believe one of our goals should be to navigate its path with grace and dignity,” Fong wrote.

-“At this particular moment in my life, where everything seems to stand still, I am granted ample time to reflect on the past, contemplate the present with sincerity, and dream of the future.
+“At this particular moment in my life, where everything seems to stand still, I am granted ample time to reflect on the past, contemplate the present with sincerity, and dream of the future."

 “The name The Dreamer symbolizes that even in the face of illness and life’s many trials, I remain here, filled with creative vision and boundless dreams,” he added, referring to his latest 10-track album, which carried a similar message.

-“May you, in the days to come, continue to hold fast to your dreams, persevere in your efforts, grow, evolve and fully realize your potential at every stage of life.”
+In a note left to fans after his death, Fong stated, “may you, in the days to come, continue to hold fast to your dreams, persevere in your efforts, grow, evolve and fully realize your potential at every stage of life.”